cos1715/tech-task/src/commission/README.md

   Fetches mock data from a JSON file.
 - POST /
   Calculates fees based on the data provided in the request body.

+# service

+This folder contains all services that are used in commission.module file

 ## commission.service